The Ending Chronicle

 The Ending Chronicle (終わりのクロニクル, Owari no Chronicle) is a light novel series written by Minoru Kawakami (川上 稔) and illustrated by Satoyasu (さとやす).
-It had 14 volumes published from 2003 to 2005 by Dengeki Bunko.
+It had 14 volumes published from June 2003 to December 2005 by Dengeki Bunko.
 It takes place in the past of Horizon in the Middle of Nowhere, another of Kawakami's light novel series.
 The series takes place in the second era of a six-stage universe, with Kawakami's other works (including Horizon in the Middle of Nowhere) encompassing the other five.

 Plot

 1945 – The end of World War II.
 It was a year that would be forever engraved in human history, but it was also the year when another war that does not have a special place in the pages of history ended.
 Those who knew of it named it the Concept War (概念戦争, Gainen Sensou).

 Sixty years later, 2005.
 After the death of his grandfather, the high school student Mikoto Sayama, vice-president of the Taka-Akita Academy's Student Council, is suddenly summoned by the giant corporation IAI.
 There, he is informed of the existence of the UCAT institution and his grandfather's deep involvement with it and the Concept War.
 His grandfather and UCAT fought against ten alternate worlds called Gears (G/ギア, Gia) that existed separate to this one.
 These worlds were not parallel, they existed in multiple phases atop each other like a planetary orbit.
 They could approach each other and interact and affect each other on a set cycle, so when this fact was discovered, they began an all out war among themselves to destroy each other.
 With the world at stake, his grandfather took part on this war in order to destroy other worlds.
 Therefore, sixty years ago, Sayama's grandfather and his comrades destroyed all the Gears from the 1st to the 10th and at the end only this world, the world known as Low-Gear, survived.

 Carrying on his back the phrase "the surname Sayama indicates a villain" and all the hatred, Mikoto Sayama begins the last negotiation with the other Gears survivors, the Leviathan Road (全竜交渉 (レヴァイアサンロード), Revuaiasan Rōdo), in order to save Low-Gear from a new crisis.
 What is the crisis that approaches Low-Gear, this world in which the survivors of the other worlds live?
 And what is the meaning of the Leviathan Road which was left to Sayama Mikoto in order to avoid that crisis?
 Can this world truly reach a conclusion that will not bring its own end despite having ended so many other worlds?
 When Sayama Mikoto faces the emotions of those who were once defeated, what answer will he give?